smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * Added handling of plugin specific attributes

+* lib.scene:

+  * Bug fix for loading learned values on startup
+  * Bugfix in saving learned values

 * lib.scheduler:

   * scheduler.change() now accepts the same values for parameter cycle as scheduler.add does